Queen's Pier: History

 A former wooden pier at the site known as "Queen's Statue Wharf" was replaced in 1925.
-It was a ceremonial landing area for the British Royal Family visiting Hong Kong, and for successive governors to assert their authority on arrival.
+It was a ceremonial landing area for the British royal family visiting Hong Kong, and for successive governors to assert their authority on arrival.
 The first governor to land there was Cecil Clementi, in November 1925.
 The preceding governor, Reginald Stubbs, boarded the Victoria from the pier at the end of his term on 31 October 1925.

 1925 pier

 The 1925 pier was originally named "Statue Pier", but was renamed "Queen's Pier" in honour of Queen Victoria on 31 July 1924.
-It was a sheltered pier made of concrete and steel, with round pillars and arches, built on the waterfront at Pedder Street on the site of the present Mandarin Oriental Hotel at a cost of HK$20,000.
+It was a sheltered pier made of concrete and steel, with round pillars and arches, built on the site of the present Mandarin Oriental Hotel at a cost of HK$20,000.
 Intended to be opened in time for the arrival of Edward, the Prince of Wales, construction delays postponed its completion until October 1925.
 It was demolished in January 1955.